onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 *Falsification conditions:*

-* If there exist conditions where strong coherence signatures are observed but the encoding predicts high `Tension_QC` at all relevant scales, then the encoding is misaligned.
+* If there exist conditions where strong coherence signatures are observed but the encoding predicts high `Tension_QC` at all relevant scales, then the encoding is misaligned with the intended semantics of Q034.
 * If the encoding predicts very low `Tension_QC` at macroscopic scales for systems where experimental protocols show no possibility of superposition even under extreme isolation, then the encoding is judged incomplete or misleading.

 *Semantics implementation note:*
 The same continuous field type used in the metadata is applied here.
-Numerical discretisations and approximations are only used to compute observable summaries; they do not alter the conceptual status of the fields.
+Numerical discretisations and approximations are used only to compute observable summaries.
+They do not alter the conceptual status of the fields.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-This experiment tests the usefulness of Q034 encodings; it does not establish a universal limit on macroscopic quantum behavior.
+Falsifying or refining a Q034 encoding based on this experiment does not prove or disprove quantum theory.
+It does not establish a universal limit on macroscopic quantum behavior.
+It only tests the usefulness and robustness of the Q034 effective-layer encoding.

 ---

 ## 7. AI and WFGY engineering spec

-This block describes how Q034 enters AI and WFGY systems as an engineering module.
+This block describes how Q034 enters AI and WFGY systems as an engineering module, still at the effective layer.
+All signals and modules described here are functions of effective summaries such as `Tension_QC` and do not expose any TU core dynamics or claim new physical laws.

 ### 7.1 Training signals